SanderMertens/flecs/docs/FlecsScriptTutorial.md

   }
 ```

 Note how the passthrough parameters are specified as `height:$`.
-This is a shorthand notation for `height: $height`, and can save a lot of typing when working with nested assemblies.
+This is a shorthand notation for `height: $height`, and can save a lot of typing when working with nested templates.

 Let's now use our new `Enclosing` template by changing